 Puranas mentioned about Tirupati Venkateswara Temple

-Varaha purana, Padma purana, Garuda purana, Brahmanda purana, Markandeya, Harivamsa, Vamana, Brahma, Brahmottara, Aditya, Skanda, and Bhavishyottara puranas.
+This temple is mentioned in Varaha, Padma, Garuda, Brahmanda, Markandeya, Harivamsa, Vamana, Brahma, Brahmottara, Aditya, Skanda& Bhavishyottara puranas.
 Most of these extracts describe the sanctity and greatness of the hills round Tirumala and of numerous theerthas situated on them.
 The following legends are taken from Harivamsa, Brahma, Brahmanda and Bhavishyottara puranas.

 Tirupati Venkateswara Temple History

-As legend once on the bank Ganga ,sages assembled to perform Yagna.
-They are in a confusion, which god they indeeded pleasing with yajna.
+As legend once on the bank Ganga, sages assembled to perform Yagna.
+They are in a confusion, which god to please with yagna.
 They requested sage Bhrigu, to solve problem by examining the three chief divinities.
 He first went to the abode of Brahma and found busy chanting vedas.
 Then he went to Kailasa .Again found Siva busy in sporting with his consort and not taking notice of Bhrigu arrival and presence.